lauragift21/giftegwuenu.dev/content/posts/vuejs-global-2020-a-recap.md

 <https://www.youtube.com/watch?v=U3oYroX1LCQ>

 [Shopido Ayomide](https://twitter.com/developerayo)  was the first speaker for the day.
 He's a developer Advocate at Fleek and also Community Organizer.
 His talk focused on optimizing speed in Vue & Gridsome.
+He shared why speed should be treated as a feature and the importance of performance optimization in
+Vue.js applications.

 ### Chakra UI Vue by Jonathan Bakebwa